 As described in the Company's 2021 Annual Report, BBXRE's operations have benefited from an increase in demand for single-family and multifamily apartment housing in many of the markets in Florida in which BBXRE operates, as sales at BBXRE's single-family home developments and leasing at its multifamily apartment developments sponsored by the Altman Companies have significantly exceeded prior expectations.
-Further, BBXRE has benefited from (i) investor demand for the acquisition of stabilized multifamily apartment communities, as evidenced by the sale of three communities sponsored by the Altman Companies in 2021 and three communities sponsored by the Altman Companies in 2022, and (ii) available debt and equity capital for financing new multifamily apartment developments, as evidenced by the Altman Companies communities in 2021 and another multifamily community in the first six months of 2022.
+Further, BBXRE has benefited from (i) investor demand for the acquisition of stabilized multifamily apartment communities, as evidenced by the sale of three communities sponsored by the Altman Companies in 2021 and three communities sponsored by the Altman Companies in 2021, and (ii) available debt and equity capital for financing new multifamily apartment developments, as evidenced by the Altman Companies of the development of three multifamily apartment communities in 2021 and another multifamily community in the first six months of 2022.